lazy-media/public/README.md

 - Download Git+ from Your Mobile Store
 - Point it to the url of this site https://gitlab.lazymedia.media
 - Create an Access token from your GitLab account and input it into the Mobile app

+### How to use the rest of the services provided at the domain 'lazymedia.media'